quadrivio/multiblas/README.md

 ---

 _This project is a work in progress.
-Documentation and testing are not complete.
-More discussion here: http://blog.quadrivio.com/2015/09/r-interface-to-clblas-matrix.html_
+Documentation and testing are not complete._

 ### Description